Shimura curve Atkin--Lehner quotients of genus at most two: Isogeny classes of Jacobians of genus Atkin--Lehner quotients

 The method as described can yield false negatives, though, in the following sense: each elliptic curve over $\Q$ which is isogenous to $X_0^D(N)/W$ may have conductor properly dividing $DN$.
 It may be the case that $X_0^D(N)/W$ has good reduction at some prime dividing $DN$, i.e., that there is a loss of at least one prime of bad reduction upon taking the quotient of $X_0^D(N)$ by $W$, or $N$ may not be squarefree and we lose a factor whose square divides $N$ in the conductor.
 This occurs for $348$ genus $1$ quotients $X_0^D(N)/W$.

-Via direct computation of Kodaira symbols at all primes $p \mid D$ for all genus $1$ quotients $X_0^D(N)/W$ with $N$ squarefree using \cref{algorithm: Kodaira_alg}, we observe that no such quotient has Jacobian with good reduction at a prime $p \mid D$.
-Therefore, if there \emph{is} a loss of prime of bad reduction, or more generally if the isomorphism class of $J$ has conductor properly dividing $DN$, then the change has to be restricted to divisors of $N$.
+We know from \cref{Ribet_isog}, though, that all of the symbols attached to our fixed quotient are $D$-new.
+Hence, any conductor change only involves divisors of $N$.
+In this case, one can also see this from direct computation of Kodaira symbols at all primes $p \mid D$ for all genus $1$ quotients $X_0^D(N)/W$ with $N$ squarefree using \cref{algorithm: Kodaira_alg}; no such quotient has Jacobian with good reduction at a prime $p \mid D$.
 In particular, if $N$ is prime and we observe that there is a loss of prime of bad reduction in taking the quotient by $W$ (by search in the new space of modular symbols of level $DN$ as described above), then we know the correct modular symbol must be new in level $D$.

 This observation helps considerably in reducing computing time in situations where this phenomena occurs, as the following example illustrates.
 This example also serves to show our method to determine the correct one-dimensional space of symbols in this new space of level $D$ in this situation.